What makes mobile apps slow (and how to speed them up)

 17/01/2023

 It’s no secret that people are always on their phones.
 If they are not on a social networking app, they’re shopping, gaming, you name it.
 On average, mobile phone users check their devices 63 times every day.
 In addition, Americans use their cell phones for 5.4 hours every day on average.
-This is excellent news for anyone developing an app or thinking of doing so.
+This is excellent news for anyone developing an app or considering doing so.

-However, your app development endeavors are bound to be met with lots of competition.
+However, your app development endeavors will be met with lots of competition.
 If you want to increase the chances of your app standing out and gaining popularity, you have to ensure that it is fast.
 Human beings are not inherently patient.
 With the advancement in technology, they expect maximum speed from all the apps on their phone.
 According to Apteligent, a mobile app performance specialist, 48% of users will remove or abandon an app if they have to wait longer than two seconds for it to launch.

 1. Running outdated software versions